-Implementing per-project package management for ox-publish projects
+Implementing per-project package management for Org websites

 Emacs is an insanely liberating hacking environment, many of the intricate systems designed for it help me organize and automate the different facets of my life.
-A key part of the ecosystem is the collection of Org Mode libraries which cover many things from exporting documents and helping me keep track of habits to an intuitive citation system that can be combined with other integral tools, like the magnificent citeproc.
+A key part of the ecosystem is the collection of Org Mode libraries which cover many things from exporting documents and helping me keep track of habits to an intuitive citation system that can be combined with other integral tools, like the magnificent citeproc

 When I initially started using Emacs, it was to distract myself from my old Vim habits and to learn something new.
 I was comfortable with my tools, my ways and ideologies, but it was a couple of presentations that helped me realize the vast difference between how I go about accomplishing a task and how others are doing it.